ArashiXP/Group7-Compiler/Parser/Michael/readme.md

 10/30 <br>
 For now I finished the first part of the parser, meaning all non-decl stuff is done I'll keep at part 2, I just wanted to push this now so if anyone wants to do something they have the working code

+11/5
+For now I fixed the main code so the non-decl test cases pass.<br>
+I'll take over and try to finish part 2.<br>
+If anyone wants to give it a try heres the baseline<br>